mcdonc/vids/discouragecontributions/script.rst

 Just shut the fuck up and answer the question if it's one that can be answered literally.
 Nobody is here for your power trip.
-Nobody is paying you to be here, nobody asked you to be here, nobody is forcing you to answer all of these questions.
+Nobody is paying you to be here, nobody asked you to be here, nobody is forcing you to half-answer all of these questions.
 People appreciate it, but if you're there *expressly* for the glory, your mental health is going to suffer and you're going to make the project worse, not better.